 Transparency and accountability are the watchwords for corporate management, and CFOs are demanding compliance.

-A significant source of erroneous deductions is the common misinterpretation of trade deals caused by easy-to-fix, confusing trade deal sheets, and invoicing formats.
+A significant source of erroneous deductions is the common misinterpretation of trade deals caused by easy-to-fix, confusing trade deal sheets and invoicing formats.

 When transaction volumes are high, great technology is the key to performance.
 You set the strategies, and the system can drive the entire process from cash application through deduction and collection management, eliminating redundant overhead.

-Look at our state-of-the-art trade promotion and deduction management software, which includes automatic matching and validation of deductions against trade promotion deals.
+Look at state-of-the-art trade promotion and deduction management software, which includes automatic matching and validation of deductions against trade promotion deals.
 This will give your staff time to handle the most complicated customer issues.

 For all the talk, very little progress has been made over the past two decades.
 A recent survey by the Credit Research Foundation indicates that deductions continue at up to 10% of sales revenue, about the same as twenty years ago.
+Some industries exceed 20%.